Kumquat vs. Lemon — Health Impact and Nutrition Comparison

 People who are allergic to citrus may also be allergic to raw lemons and kumquat.
 People allergic to citrus fruit peels are frequently allergic to limonene, a chemical found in citrus fruit peels.
 These people may be able to drink fresh juice despite having contact dermatitis from simply touching the outside of citrus fruit.
 Intense tingling and itching of the lips, tongue, and throat are common symptoms .

 Due to their acidic nature, lemons can cause heartburn and worsen the symptoms of gastroesophageal reflux disease (GERD).
 This is especially likely if raw lemons are consumed on an empty stomach.
-However, watered lemon juice, the results primarily depend on the consumer.
+However, regarding watered lemon juice, the results primarily depend on the consumer.
 Some people may experience heartburn, whereas others may feel relief from it [8, 9].